fyndoc/vms/docs/pim/category/manage-categories.md

 **Things you can do**

-* Changing the category code or name of a category
+* Changing the name of a category
 * Adding a new category
 * Archiving an existing category
 * Adding a new category tree